 Stress, which releases hormones, has a similar effect.

 We hate it when our hair becomes unmanageable.
-Women hate it and there are advertisements in magazines and on television to prove it.
-Men hate it too, but they can ‘get away with it’ in more situations because the social conventions allow it in more situations.
+It can rob one of self esteem.
+There are advertisements in magazines and on television to prove it.
+Men hate it, but they can ‘get away with it’ in more situations because the social conventions allow it in more situations.

 Which only goes to show that women have it rougher yet again.